-How using Kaizen philosophy will nurture your soul (specific steps)
+3 ways the Kaizen philosophy will nurture your soul

-But there's a difference between going about your day-to-day life in the best manner and the conscious decision to use small steps strategically to achieve a goal or a change you'd like for yourself.
+Taking small steps might be hard to get your head around in the beginning.
+You’re taking small steps every day and that doesn’t seem to have had a big influence on your life.
+But there's a difference between going about your day-to-day life in the way you know best, and making a conscious decision to use small steps strategically to achieve a goal or create a change in your life.

 How kaizen philosophy can nurture your soul

 The kaizen philosophy is about non-pressure and bypassing fear in the brain, so you can use this method to get still and listen to your body and inner voice.

 Ask yourself a small question that relates to nurturing your soul

 What is one small thing that makes me feel good?

 What is one thing I wish to contribute to the world?

 What is one small thing that nurtures my soul?

 Make sure you ask in a gentle and patient spirit.